Kluck911/Kluck911/README.md

 - 👋 Hi, my name is Hena.
+<a href="https://drive.google.com/file/d/1gvu7NMdbLOEyTGAspQiXZhyO8gIhr0gN/view?usp=sharing"> My CV </a>,
 - 👀 I’m interested in QA or AQA pozition.
 - 🌱 I have completed QA courses.
 In this space you can find my work.